oss-slu/python_tbe/Rust_Coding_Standards.md

 ### General Best Practices
 - Follow the [Rust API Guidelines](https://doc.rust-lang.org/nightly/style-guide/).
 - Use descriptive function, variable, and type names to improve code readability.
--Leverage Rust's ownership model effectively, ensuring proper use of borrowing and lifetimes.
+- Leverage Rust's ownership model effectively, ensuring proper use of borrowing and lifetimes.
 Avoid unnecessary use of unsafe blocks unless required and well-documented.

 ### Code Formatting